Wajid Ali Shah

-His kingdom, long protected by the East India Company (EIC) under treaty, was annexed by the EIC on 11 February 1856, two days before the ninth anniversary of his coronation.
+His kingdom, long protected by the East India Company (EIC) under a treaty, was annexed by the EIC on 11 February 1856, two days before the ninth anniversary of his coronation.
 The Nawab was exiled to Garden Reach in Metiabruz, then a suburb of Kolkata, where he lived out the rest of his life on a generous pension.
 He was a poet, playwright, dancer and great patron of the arts.
-He is widely credited with the revival of Kathak as a major form of classical Indian dance.
+He introduced Kathak, a major form of classical Indian dance as a court dance after the decline of Mughals for recreation activity.

-As a King
+Husainiya Mir Mukhlis Hussain

-Wajid Ali Shah succeeded to the throne of Awadh when the kingdom was well past its heyday.
-The British had annexed much of the kingdom under the treaty of 1801, and had impoverished Awadh by imposing a hugely expensive, British-run army and repeated demands for loans.
-The independence of Awadh in name was tolerated by the British only because they still needed a buffer state between their presence in the east and south, and the remnants of the Mughal Empire to the north.
+Husainiya Mir Mukhlis Hussain is noted an advisor to Wajid Ali Shah.